cartalyst/sentinel/usage/permissions.md

 You can easily implement permission checks based on controller methods, consider the following example implemented as a Laravel filter.

-Permissions can be stored as action names on users and groups, then simply perform checks on the action before executing it and redirect on failure with an error message.
+Permissions can be stored as action names on users and roles, then simply perform checks on the action before executing it and redirect on failure with an error message.

 ```php
 Route::filter('permissions', function($route, $request)